 State Botanical Garden of Georgia

 Athens is the proud home of Georgia’s official botanical garden, the State Botanical Garden of Georgia.
 The Garden is one of Athens’ most-visited attractions and is a must-see on any trip.
 The 313-acre preserve has plenty of nature trails and has been designated an important birding area by the Georgia Audubon Society.
 There are many themed gardens that provide beauty, serenity and inspiration at any time of year.
 You’ll find art installations out in the gardens as well as inside the soaring, three-story tropical conservatory.
 Special events at the State Botanical Garden of Georgia include the Sunflower Music Series during the summer months, other live music performances, and nature rambles and workshops.
 The Garden is a popular attraction with all ages, thanks to the new Alice H. Richards Children’s Garden, which provides lots of interactive experiences.
-The Garden even has an on-site café and gift shop with clever, local items for sale.
+The Garden even has a wonderful gift shop with clever, local items for sale, including native plants in most seasons.

 1. Start at the tropical Conservatory and Visitor Center